All Episodes

 We got three sessions.

-those sessions.
+And we went through those sessions.

 But later, right after the show, we did what we always try to do.

-We try to get some feedback.
+We tried to get some feedback.

 It was an unverifiable target unless we could get some feedback.

-things with that comet and that there did seem to be an object nearby.
+Actually, initially, he had just said that he had heard that there were some strange things with that comet and that there did seem to be an object nearby.

 That's what he said initially.

-But then afterwards he called us back.
+But then afterwards, he called us back.

 This is after your show.